-If I am only reading my Bible two or three times a week, I am kidding myself if I think I am really loving the Lord and prospering spiritually.
+If I am only reading my Bible two or three times a week, I am kidding myself about my intense love for the Lord.
+And, no – I am not prospering spiritually.

 Are you afraid to start following a Bible Reading Schedule in case you miss a day or two here and there?
 You’re afraid to commit to a schedule in case you can’t follow it?
 You don’t like New Year Resolutions – because you can’t keep them?
 What do you have to lose?
 Let’s say you followed the plan until March and then you got off track with the schedule…. what have you lost by following it in January, February and March?
 Nothing!!
 Go for it!
 Try it!

-- Before you read, pause to confess your sins to the Lord and ask Him to speak to your heart as you read His Word.
+1 – Before you read, pause to confess your sins to the Lord and ask Him to speak to your heart as you read His Word.
+Keep a journal.

-- Keep a journal.
-Try to discipline yourself to record at least two sentences each day about what you read.
+2 – Try to discipline yourself to record at least two sentences each day about what you read.
 So many find it helpful to actually formulate the written sentence(s) into a prayer.

 Let’s say you selected Job 21:13 out of your readings: “They spend their days in wealth and in a moment go down to the grave.”
 You could think of the wealth of sinners and how shallow it is compared to your wealth as a believer.
 You could think about ‘a moment’ – in a moment you could be at home with the Lord.
 In a moment the Lord could come and you could thank the Lord for the ‘moment’ you trusted Christ.
 Or you could think about ‘going down to the grave.’
 Your body may go down but you will go up.
 Praise God!
 It may not seem like much, but at least it is some little nugget for you to have in your mind as you go through your day.
 Underline that phrase or that verse in your Bible.
 Jot down your little thought in your specially designated Bible Journal.
 Record a minimum of two sentences each day.

-- Your daily reading, according to a schedule, is the minimum.
+8 – Your daily reading, based on a schedule, is the minimum.
 Each of us should also spend time ‘studying’ the Word of God each day.

 Finally, may you and yours be drawn closer to the Lord throughout the year.